 “Tiberius used Macro in the pulling down of Sejanus”.Sir Francis Bacon

-Last suggestion, which Bacon provides, is that reputation of ambitious people should be destroyed all at once.
+The last suggestion, that Bacon provides, is that reputation of ambitious people should be destroyed all at once.
 However, sometimes a king cannot do so then he should adopt an alternative solution; the king can convert his rewards to punishments; his positive image can be replaced with the negative one.
 By doing so, the king would spoil the mind of the ambitious person and he would feel insecure about his position.

-It is worth mentioning here that approach of Sir Francis Bacon in “Of Ambition” is entirely mean.
-Although he is talking about securities of the State, yet he is promoting selfishness.
+It is worth mentioning here that the approach of Sir Francis Bacon in “Of Ambition” is entirely mean and full of selfishness.
+Although he is talking about the securities of the State, yet he is promoting selfishness.
 He is advising the kings and princes to use a person (ambitious person) and throw him for a loop.
 Hence, we can say that Alexander Pope rightly judged Francis Bacon.
-Perhaps, it is “Of Ambition” due to which Alexander Pope says, Sir Francis Bacon “is the wisest, brightest and meanest of mankind”.
+Perhaps, it is the essay “Of Ambition” due to which Alexander Pope says, Sir Francis Bacon “is the wisest, brightest and meanest of mankind”.

 Sir Francis Bacon also divides ambition into certain categories.
 People, who belong to the first category, are common so as their ambitions.
 Everyone wants to dominate others.
 According to Bacon, this ambition is not harmful as compared to other ambitions.
-The second category is of those people, who try to build image among people.
+The second category contains those people, who try to build an image among people.
 We can say them, leaders.
 They gain the support of people and people walk side by side with them.
 These kinds of people are harmful in Bacon’s eyes.
-There is another category, which is harmful to kings but useful to people; some people build their image in nobles.
-They gain reputation and become close to them.
-Although it is much difficult to achieve such kind of position, yet ambitious people can achieve it.
+There is another category, which is harmful to kings but useful to people.
+Some people build their image in the eyes of nobles; they gain a reputation and become close to them.
+Although it is much more difficult to achieve such kind of position, yet ambitious people can achieve it.
 In Bacon’s view, such a person should be praised as he achieves a difficult task.

-If we deeply judge opinions of Sir Francis Bacon, then there is an ambition that he considers serves a noble purpose; the ambition to do good for the others.
-Moreover, he suggests kings to know the difference between good ambitions and bad ambitions.
-Likewise, they should differentiate between good persons and bad persons.
+If we deeply judge the opinions of Sir Francis Bacon, then there is an ambition that he considers serves a noble purpose; the ambition to do good for others.
+Moreover, he suggests kings know the difference between good ambitions and bad ambitions.
+Likewise, they should differentiate between good people and bad persons.
 Some people really work but some just show off.
 A king should keep an eye on them and he should appreciate good ambitious persons as they bring positivity.

-Sir Francis Bacon has presented numbers of ways, through which ambitious person and his ambition can be checked.
-His guidelines mostly are for the noble classes; for kings and princes.
+Sir Francis Bacon has presented a number of ways, through which an ambitious person and his ambition can be checked.
+His guidelines mostly are for the noble classes, kings and princes.
 It is not wrong to say that Bacon is dealing the ambitious people with iron hands.
 However, in the end, he shows some positivity.
 His attitude towards positive ambitions is soft.
 He praises those people who do good for the welfare of humanity.